The Story of Implementing Knowledge Base Search by Connecting Vertex AI RAG Engine to Google Chat Bot

 SEMANTIC_SIMILARITY SEMANTIC_SIMILARITY 0.30 (good)

-It became clear that the RETRIEVAL_QUERY / RETRIEVAL_DOCUMENT pair of text-embedding-005 cannot correctly capture the semantic similarity of pure Japanese text.
+It became clear that text-embedding-005's RETRIEVAL_QUERY / RETRIEVAL_DOCUMENT pair cannot correctly capture the semantic similarity of pure Japanese text.
 Since queries containing English or katakana technical terms work fine, this is an easy problem to miss.

-Before getting to the solution, let's organize the embedding models provided by Vertex AI.
+Before getting to the solution, let me summarize the embedding models available on Vertex AI.

 text-embedding-005 768 English-optimized Latest English model.
 Supports task types.
-Has weaknesses with Japanese RETRIEVAL pairs
+Weak point in RETRIEVAL pair for Japanese.

-Both 005 and multilingual-002 support output dimension reduction, allowing cost-speed tradeoffs.
-For new projects, you'll basically choose between these two.
+Both 005 and multilingual-002 support output dimension reduction, allowing cost/speed tradeoffs.
+For new projects, you'll generally choose between these two.

 Solution: Migrating to text-multilingual-embedding-002